haveno-dex/haveno-docs/docs/users/getting_started.md

 When your account is signed:

 - Your account can sign other accounts.
-- Your buying limit increases after 30 days.
+- Your buy limit increases after 30 days.
-- Your buying limit increases again after 60 days.
+- Your buy limit increases again after 60 days.

 !!! note
-    - Not all payment methods support account signing.
+    - Not all payment methods support account signing (only those with chargeback risk).
     - Signing is tied to a specific payment account.
     - You only need to sign each payment account once.